jakobzhao/geog4572/resource/sync_with_github.md

 sudo git clone https://github.com/jakobzhao/GeovisualAnalytics.git
 ```

+> Since Unix, Linux and Mac OSX are built on a higher user authority system, you need to give the user a superuser priviliage when you run `git` command, so the `sudo` command is needed if you are working on Unix, Linux or Mac OSX systen.
+If you are working on a windows system, usually you do not need to add `sudo` in the front.
+You can simply type `git clone https://github.com/jakobzhao/GeovisualAnalytics.git`.

 ![](../img/git-clone.png)

 After successfully synced the material, you will see them in a sub-directory named **GeovisualAnalytics**, which contains the course material.